“Count to one hundred.”

 2012

 A months-long investigation into a gun-walking scandal earned our little team a Peabody Award.
-When journalism earns trust, it can change outcomes.
+When journalism earns trust, it can change outcomes; and the hard work earned me a seat in the anchor chair.

 2013–2014